nishantrama/AWSCost/README.md

 2. Rewrite in Python for portability to all environments

-3. Verify Plugin is actually running on EC2 instance before deploying

-4. Integrate [AWS GetRightSizing Recommendations]( https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetRightsizingRecommendation.html)
+3. Integrate [AWS GetRightSizing Recommendations]( https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetRightsizingRecommendation.html)

-5. Expand support to other cloud solutions
+4. Expand support to other cloud solutions

-6. Refine AWS permissions to minimum set.
+5. Refine AWS permissions to minimum set.